JRC1995/Dynamic-Memory-Network-Plus/README.md

-# Implementation of Dynamic Memory Network +
+# Implementation of Dynamic Memory Network+

 Implementation of Dynamic Memory Network + (for question answering) using Tensorflow.